 AirTags: Apple wants to prevent unwanted tracking or even stalking

-Another section indicates that Apple may warn users with an “Unknown accessory detected” message if they are wearing a tracking device that does not belong to them.
+Another section indicates that Apple could warn users with an "Unknown Accessory Detected" message if they are wearing a tracking device that doesn't belong to them.
 It states:

 This item has been travelling with you for a while.
 The owner can see its location.

-In addition, instructions are also included that explain how to remove unknown "AirTags" so that users can stop sharing their location.
-The safety and security features should help allay concerns about unwanted tracking or even stalking, for example if a person secretly puts an AirTag device in someone's pocket.
-Although iOS 14.3 supports AirTags, that doesn't mean Apple will introduce the accessory anytime soon.
-Clues in the code have been discovered several times over the past 18 months.
-When iOS 14.3 will be made available to all users is currently unknown.
+Additionally, instructions are included explaining how to remove unknown AirTags so users can stop sharing their location.
+These security and protection features should help alleviate concerns about unwanted tracking or even stalking, for example, if someone secretly places an AirTag device in someone's pocket.
+Although iOS 14.3 supports AirTags, this doesn't mean Apple will introduce the accessory anytime soon.
+References to the code have been discovered several times over the past 18 months.
+It's currently unknown when iOS 14.3 will be available to all users.
 AirPods Pro on special offer at Amazon – available now. (via Jon Prosser)